 What does a Royal Horticultural Society Medal mean?

-TV coverage is making more of the fact that Show Gardens must have a brief, as a real project will and that the judging is carried out to this brief to give the element of objectivity.
+TV coverage is making more of the fact that Show Gardens must have a brief, as a real project will, and that the judging is carried out to this brief to give the element of objectivity.
 In fact many would like to think that the judging is entirely objective but as there are human beings involved this cannot ever be entirely true.
 Thank God perhaps!?

-The other thing which has bothered me about Shows is the environmental impact.
+The other thing which has bothered me about shows is the environmental impact.
 Fortunately Show Gardens are increasingly being designed for specific locations and relocated there after the show.
 Pretty much all the elements of the Show Gardens I have made have been used elsewhere after the show, even if it was only to board out my loft!

-We cannot avoid having some environmental impact and perhaps the most realistic approach is outlined in ’Carbon Detox’ by George Marshall talking about driving.
-Basically you minimise and care about your every day impact (walking or biking for short trips), which makes a massive difference all in all, and when you want (or arguably need) to have a big blow out you go to a race track and get some real satisfaction.
-Metaphorically that is what Shows and Show Gardens are doing for us gardening junkies.
+We cannot avoid having some environmental impact and perhaps the most realistic approach is outlined in Carbon Detox, by George Marshall, who talks about driving.
+Basically, you minimise and care about your every day impact (walking or biking for short trips), which makes a massive difference all in all, and when you want (or arguably need) to have a big blow out you go to a race track and get some real satisfaction.
+Metaphorically, that is what shows and Show Gardens are doing for us gardening junkies.